lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 The example should be pretty straightforward, but let's zoom on some interesting details.

-  - An event handler is just a function that receives a number of arguments which depend from the type of event.
+  - An event handler is just a function that receives a number of arguments that depend on the type of event.
   - Every `boto3` client exposes the event system as `client.meta.events`.
   - We can register an event handler by using the `register` function on the event system of a given client and pass the event name and the handler to it.